 The Business Users Support Scheme for Kerosene (BUSSK) will compensate eligible businesses for 50% of the increased cost of Kerosene purchased for heating their business premises during the period from 1 March to 31 December 2022, compared to the average retail price for the same period in 2021.
 There will be a guaranteed minimum subsidy payment of €500.

 Temporary Business Energy Support Scheme (TBESS)

-The Temporary Business Energy Support Scheme (TBESS) is designed to assist businesses with their electricity or natural gas (energy) costs during the winter months.
-The scheme is open to businesses that are tax compliant, carry on a Case I trade or Case II profession, and have experienced an increase of 50% or more in their electricity or natural gas average unit price.
-Qualifying businesses can claim for 40% of the increases in their energy bills, subject to a monthly cap.
+The Temporary Business Energy Support Scheme (TBESS) is designed to assist businesses with their electricity or natural gas (energy) costs.
+The scheme is open to businesses that are tax compliant, carry on a Case I trade or Case II profession, and have experienced an increase of 30% or more in their electricity or natural gas average unit price.
+Qualifying businesses can claim for 40% of the increases in their September 2022 to February 2023 energy bills and 50% of the increase in their March 2023 to July 2023 energy bills subject to a monthly cap.